 There are no additional enrollment or sign-up fees, however, we do have a nominal annual membership fee.
 This is paid at the beginning of each membership and automatically renews upon a students anniversary.
 This small assessment is only $75 and it is applied toward our club maintenance, insurance, and several third party subscriptions that are associated with our operations at the club.
 By sharing these fees uniformly it enables us to keep cost low for our members.
 This also enables us to provide consistent best in class facilities, services, and programming.

 Members who are unable to attend more than two weeks of classes during any monthly period due to work, travel, health, other sporting activities or family matters may request a membership hold for up to 2 months.
 These requests must be submitted 30 days prior to the start of the desired hold period so that we can take the necessary steps on our end to ensure proper management of this hold.

 Absolutely!
-Better yet, how about 2 weeks of classes for only $50!
+Better yet, how about 2 full weeks of classes for FREE!
 This is the best way to experience our program, instructors and community without any commitment.
 We have an amazing group, and we would love for you to get a chance to meet everyone.

 We offer several membership plans which include some that will enable you to pay in cash.
 However, our monthly membership plans do not enable us to accept cash as a form of payment.
 For further information on this please contact us so that we can share the details with you.

 Yes.
 To train in Judo students must wear a uniform (gi) that is specifically designed for the purpose of Judo training.
 These uniforms are much thicker than those used in other forms of martial arts training.
 This is because the uniform must be strong to withstand the gripping, throwing and grappling that we do in Judo.
 For your convenience we keep several low-cost options in stock at the club which are available for sizing and purchase.
 If you already possess a Judo uniform then you are welcome to wear it as long as it is white or blue in color and does not contain any patchwork from other clubs.